conx3/web3-plugin-solidity-compiler/README.md

 # web3.js Plugin: web3-plugin-craftsman

-This package is a plugin for web3.js version 4.
+The `web3-plugin-craftsman` package is a plugin for web3.js version 4.
 And it allows instantiating contracts directly from Solidity source code or a solidity file.
-So, instead of requiring an ABI and bytecode, you can pass the source code, or the file path, to ExtendedContract and then use it as you would use a normal web3.js contract object.
+So, instead of requiring the Bytecode from compiling the smart contract somewhere, you can pass the source code, or the file path, to `ExtendedContract` and then use it as you would use a normal web3.js contract object.
+And you can also write the generated contract's ABI and Bytecode to a TypeScript, or a JavaScript,  file that is compatible and easily readable by a normal `web3.js` `Contract`.

 ## Features